Low-temp Pasteurized Milk

 Edible Wild Plants

-Often family farms offer more than one product, so do read through the list to find out where foods are availble.
+Often family farms offer more than one product, so do read through the list to find out where foods are available.

 - Pure Milk Farms a licensed raw cow milk dairy near Winnie, TX, sells milk, cream, cheese, butter, whey protein and free range eggs when available.
+The cows are 100% grass fed, no grain, no soy, and no GMO’s.
+The farm produces and feed the cows organic sprouts grown on the farm using a hydroponic sprouting system, and is the first and only dairy farm in Texas to use the system.
 Contact Kelvin by email or call 713-261-6409.
 For more information about Kelvin’s dairy farm and raw milk, here’s an April 8, 2011, article (pdf of print version) from the Beaumont Enterprise on Pure Milk Farms.
 [Link to story in Beaumont Enterprise online.]

 - Way Back When Dairy is no longer selling milk in the Houston area.
 For more information see the Real Food Houston post on Way Back When Dairy being forced out of the Houston market.

 - Frerichs Dairy a licensed raw cow milk dairy near LaGrange, TX.
-They also have eggs from pastured chickens.
+The cows are 100% grassfed and all Jersey.
+The dairy also sells cheese and eggs from pastured chickens.

 - Gramen Farm a licensed raw cow and goat milk dairy in Tomball, TX.
 They also sell free-range eggs.

 - Calico Dairy a licensed raw cow milk dairy in Conroe, TX, offers milk and cream.
 There’s more information in the WAPF Houston post about Calico Dairy.